Archaeology is one of Kelley's great passions. He's read many books on the subject, as well as every issue of "Archaeology" since 1987.

-Göbekli Tepe (meaning the “hill of the navel” in Turkish, and one might wish the name were easier to spell and pronounce!) covers some 25 acres, where circles of T-shaped stone pillars, some of which of 16 feet high and weighing between seven and 10 tons, stretch across a hillside, with nearby Urfa in the background.
+Göbekli Tepe (meaning the “hill of the navel” in Turkish) covers some 25 acres, where circles of T-shaped stone pillars, some of which of 18 feet high and weighing between seven and 10 tons, stretch across a hillside, with nearby city of Urfa in the background.
 The Neolithic people at the site carved the local limestone into numerous depictions of humans and animals, including a bare human cranium with a snake crawling up the back of it.
 Other depictions show boars accompanied by ostrich-like birds, a crocodile-like creature and vultures flying above a scorpion.

 But why were such humans and animals incised on these megaliths?
 Schmidt and his team have found at the site bones of wild animals such as red deer, goats, sheep, oxen, gazelles and many species of birds.
 Numerous flint spearpoints have also been discovered at the site.
 Schmidt emphasized that we know nothing of the religious practices at Göbekli Tepe.
 The animal images “probably illustrate stories of hunter-gatherer religion and beliefs,” he said, “though we don’t know at the moment.”

 And what about those T-shaped pillars?
 Schmidt likened them to human bodies with the upper part of the “T” resembling a head in profile.
 The pillars could have represented a meeting of stone beings.